TROPICAL RAINFORESTS

 Despite the increase in logging concessions, deforestation has not increased significantly in Papua New Guinea since the end of the 1990s.
 While some 4 million hectares of primary forest was razed between 1990 and 2005, the annual average deforestation rate has held at about 1 percent per year.

 A second major cause behind environmental degradation in Papua New Guinea is the mining industry.
 Some of these mining related issues were brought to light during the 1997 debacle caused when the government called in foreign mercenaries to end the decade-long uprising on Bouganville Island, a key copper producing site.
 The island, which is ecologically and geographically part of the Solomon Islands, bore environmental scars from ongoing mining operations which brought few benefits to the average local but polluted rivers and damaged adjacent agricultural lands.
 Mining had similar impacts on the main island of New Guinea.
-In the best known case, Australia/UK-based BHP Billiton paid indigenous peoples living along the Ok Tedi and Fly rivers $28.6m in an out-of-court compensation settlement for damages caused by mining operations.
+In the best known case, Australia/UK-based BHP Billiton paid Indigenous peoples living along the Ok Tedi and Fly rivers $28.6m in an out-of-court compensation settlement for damages caused by mining operations.
 Reports from the field suggest that despite the payment, the mine is carrying on business-as-usual, dumping mine wastes into local rivers.
 Ok Tedi Mining Ltd., the company that operates the mine, has itself acknowledged that more than 200,000 hectares of rainforest could be affected by operations according to a report by the World Resources Institute.

 The Papuan government has been slow to address mining pollution and associated deforestation due to the importance of mining for the national economy.
 PNG's rich mineral endowment, coupled with petroleum, accounts for 25% of GDP and 72% of export revenue.